 The PGY-4 resident also serves as the “Chief on Call” during this rotation, available during the daytime and from home to discuss any issues with admitted patients as well as new consults overnight.

 - VA Ward Service

 The inpatient neurology ward team at the West Haven VAMC consists of one senior (PGY-4) neurology resident, one or two junior (PGY-2 or PGY-3) neurology residents, one rotating psychiatry (PGY-1) resident, and medical students.
-Junior residents care for neurology patients on the neurology ward, and in the ICUs, and are responsible for all aspects of patient care under the guidance of the senior resident (PGY-4).
-Junior residents are also involved in evaluating consults on the medicine and surgical inpatient services and in the emergency department.
+Junior residents care for neurology patients admitted to the inpatient neurology service, which tends to be much smaller than the service at Yale.
+The majority of inpatient care focuses on neurologic consultations on the medical floors and ICUs as well as in the emergency department.
 The VA junior resident takes call for 24 hours, on-site during the day and from home overnight.
 They are expected to discuss cases with the PGY-4 senior resident and attending.

 The VAMC rotation includes a strong emphasis on outpatient care.
 Residents attend an average of 5-6 outpatient clinics per week, including epilepsy, behavioral neurology, multiple sclerosis, stroke, sleep, movement disorders and neuromuscular clinics.
-As with all rotations, residents continue to attend their VAMC continuity clinics.
 Supervision is by a PGY-4 resident and attending physician.
 Neurology residents are also responsible for supervising and educating the medical students rotating on the neurology service.